AnjKal/Oncolink_Comms/README.md

 # Cancer Patient Support Chat Tool (CN Component)

-This tool is part of a larger project to predict the efficacy of drugs for cancer and to support patients by providing a safe, private space for communication and community building.
+**Please go to this link: https://oncolink-comms.onrender.com** to login as a patient, enter one of the 2 credential: patient1@example.com, password: patient123 or patient2@example.com and patient456 similarly for doctor: doctor1@example.com, password: doctor123 or doctor2@example.com and doctor456 This tool is part of a larger project to predict the efficacy of drugs for cancer and to support patients by providing a safe, private space for communication and community building.
 The CN component focuses on real-time text and video chat for patients, helping them avoid isolation and interact with peers outside of mainstream media.

 ## Key Features and Advantages